Treat your honey to a Deliciously Charming Individual Baked Alaska for Two this Valentine’s Day, and you’ll both be falling in love all over again!

 - 1/8 teaspoon cream of tartar

-Spoon the softened ice cream into an even layer into the ramekins.
+Spoon the softened ice cream into an even layer into 2, 3½" - ramekins.
 Freeze.

 Whip the egg whites (reserve the yolks for another use) in a medium bowl using a hand blender set on high speed.

-Add the cream or tartar to the fluffy egg whites and continue whipping until soft peaks form.
+Add the cream of tartar to the fluffy egg whites and continue whipping until soft peaks form.

 Remove the ice cream filled ramekins from the freezer and liberally top each one with the meringue, making sure to not leave any holes between the ice cream and the meringue topping.